The Patent Litigation Law Review: Portugal

 - it is recognised that the title or heading given to the invention covers a different object; or

-- its object has not been described in such a way that anyone skilled in the art can carry it out.
+- its object has not been described such that anyone skilled in the art can carry it out.

-Under Article 33 of the IPC, patents, utility models and registrations shall be totally or partially annullable if the holders are not entitled to them, namely, if:
+Under Article 33 of the IPC, patents, utility models and registrations can be totally or partially annulled if the holders are not entitled to them, namely if:

 - the right does not belong to them; or

 - they were granted with disregard for the rights set forth in the procedural rules set out in the IPC.